sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

     version: master
 ```

-Once you'll did this, you can then proceed to integrate Gatekeeper into your project.
+Once you'll do this, you can then proceed to integrate Gatekeeper into your project.

 ### Disable constraint